-Net financial result on the consolidated statement of comprehensive income (loss) is comprised of net finance income/expense from insurance contracts and net finance income/expense from reinsurance contracts.
+Net financial result on the consolidated statement of comprehensive income (loss) is comprised of net finance income/expense from reinsurance contracts.
 Included in these items are the change in the carrying amounts of the group of insurance and reinsurance contracts arising from changes in the time value of money associated with the unwinding of discounting and change in discount rates, and changes in financial risk.